UT SIGNEE A.J. SIMCOX TAKES THE THROW ON A STOLEN BASE ATTEMPT.

 "That's a lot of games (45) to play in a season,"

-Dorwin, the leading hitter on Farragut's
+said Pat Dorwin, the leading hitter on Farragut's

 initial championship team in 1982 that finished